VezertVezert

 • Failing to segment user behavior by source, device, or intent

-Without structured interpretation, a CRO strategy after website launch cannot function effectively.
+Without structured interpretation, a CRO strategy after launch cannot function effectively.

 Prioritizing Visual Changes Over Structural Improvements